F. Hiner Dale: Family

 Dale and his wife, Elizabeth Eliza Neet, had six children: William, Vincent, Beth, Don, Daniel, and Neeta.

 The four sons served contemporaneously during World War II.
 The youngest, Dan Dale, was a navigator on a B 24 Liberator bomber.
 He died at age 20 during the ill-fated Kassel Mission on September 27, 1944.

 Ripley's Believe It Or Not recounted a 1938 case that involved Judge Dale and two of his children, who had also become lawyers.
 Dale's daughter, Beth Dale Hays, brought a lawsuit against Oklahoma City's Horn Seed Company.
 The seed company was represented by another of Dale's children, Vincent Dale.
 Judge Dale declined to recuse himself, indicating he loved his children equally.
 The son apparently mounted a successful defense.

-A 4th child, Don Dale, served as a judge from 1969–1983 on the same district court where his father had served from 1927-1950.
+A 4th child, Don Dale, served as a judge from 1969 to 1983 on the same district court where his father had served from 1927 to 1950.